markwal/OctoPrint-PolarCloud/docs/index.md

 ## The Polar Cloud

 With the [Polar Cloud](https://polar3d.com) you can securely control your printer remotely!
-(But please do be safety conscious!)
+(But please do be safety conscious.)

 The Polar Cloud provides you with secure access to your printer from anywhere in the world, using any WebGL-capable web browser.
 The Polar Cloud is even tablet and phone friendly.
 Chromebooks and even the newest, inexpensive Amazon Fire tablets are supported.